Arpan-Shah-102/ai-number-battle/README.md

 ## ✨ What's New

+- **🤖 AI vs AI Mode** - New restriction (200 pts, 0.5x multiplier): Watch two AIs battle it out!
+Pick which AI difficulty you want to control
+- **🃏 Blackjack Casino Game** - Now fully playable!
+Win up to 2.5x your bet with natural blackjacks
-- **🎰 Expanded Casino System** - Now featuring 4 games: Coin Flip (15 pts), Slots (35 pts - coming soon), Higher/Lower (70 pts, 3x payout!), and Blackjack (150 pts - coming soon)
+- **🎰 Expanded Casino System** - Now featuring 4 games: Coin Flip (15 pts), Slots (35 pts - coming soon), Higher/Lower (70 pts, 3x payout!), and Blackjack (150 pts)
 - **💰 Unlock System** - Games show a green glow when you can afford to unlock them
 - **🎯 Higher/Lower Game** - Guess if the hidden number is higher or lower for 3x payout
 - **📊 Multiplier Dropdown** - Click the multiplier display to see a breakdown of all active bonuses
-- Added 4 new Game Modes: Testing Time, Ludicrously Lucky, Fog of War, Territorial
+- Added 4 new Game Modes: Time Trials, Ludicrously Lucky, Fog of War, Territorial
-- Added 3 new Restrictions: Single Path, Scummy Sequences, Glorious Zeros
+- Added 4 new Restrictions: Single Path, Scummy Sequences, Glorious Zeros, AI vs AI
+- No Bonus is now a restriction instead of a game mode
 - UX improvement: Shop now includes quick "⚙️ Go to Settings" buttons that jump to the relevant Settings section

 ## 🎮 How to Play